Powering the Patient-Centered Medical Home (PCMH)

 Note: In the first interface, one of the most common IHE Profiles was leveraged.
 XDS.b Cross-enterprise Document Sharing profile is used for sharing of medical documents between healthcare entities, such as a private physician practice to an information exchange partner.
 In the PCMH model, this is achieved through a common registry.

 Another wrinkle encountered in interface configuration is that while the C-CDA specification provided guidance regarding data encoding for hundreds of CCD fields, it does not require that it be followed.
 Once each EMR provides the CCDs and allows pushing data into its systems, the challenge of data exchange is still the variability of the data and its structure in the CCDs.

-The client leveraged PilotFish’s integration software’s flexibility, extensibility, and short learning curve to accelerate integration.
-As this client’s experience attests, creating interfaces via the exclusive “graphical automated interface assembly line” process and open APIs can be done at fantastic speed, to wit:
+To accelerate integration, the client leveraged PilotFish’s integration software’s flexibility, extensibility, and short learning curve.
+As this client’s experience attests, creating interfaces via the exclusive “graphical automated interface assembly line” process and open APIs can be done at a fantastic speed, to wit:

-- Implementation with new EMRs are now completed in as little as one or two weeks.
+- Implementations with new EMRs are now completed in as little as one or two weeks.

-- Once an interface is configured – cloning, tweaking it and reusing can be accomplished in one to two days.
+- Once an interface is configured – cloning, tweaking it and reusing can be accomplished in 1-2 days.

 These technical benefits have delivered a quantifiable return on investment (ROI) for the business.
 These have been realized through: